 Course Objective1.
 Acquire advanced knowledge of normative ethics, and moral

-2. Learn to develop your own position in the recent literature, and
+2. Learn to develop your own position in the literature, and defend it

 Course ContentIs it wrong to buy products made in exploitative conditions, or to fail

 to reduce our carbon emissions?
-And even when such acts are wrong,
+And if such acts are wrong, should we be

-should we be held responsible for them?
-This course is organized in two
+held responsible for them?
+This course is organized in two corresponding

 In part one, we will address the collective action problem, namely the